zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/openshift/operator/_index.md

 The Portworx Operator manages the complete lifecycle of a Portworx cluster.
 Using the Operator, you can install, configure, and update Portworx.

-As shown in the diagram below, the Operator manages the Portworx platform consisting of the Portworx nodes, STORK, Lighthouse and other components that make running stateful applications seamless for the users.
+As shown in the diagram below, the Operator manages the Portworx platform consisting of the Portworx nodes, Stork, Lighthouse and other components that make running stateful applications seamless for the users.

 ![Portworx Operator](/img/px-operator-in-kubernetes.jpg)